-Cantor and Reuters are parties to a confidential arbitration under the auspices of the American Arbitration Association in New York, New York, which began in June 1995 with respect to a January 1993 agreement among Reuters, Cantor and Market Data Corporation.
+Cantor and Reuters are parties to a confidential arbitration under the auspices of the American Arbitration Association in New York, New York, which began in June of 1995 with respect to a January 1993 agreement among Reuters, Cantor and Market Data Corporation.
 Cantor has agreed to indemnify us against all claims asserted by Reuters or Market Data Corporation relating to this agreement or arising out of the arbitration.

-The agreement executed in 1993 involves, among other things, the delivery by Cantor of certain market data arising out of non-United States government bond and U.S. municipal bond interdealer brokerage transactions for transmittal over Reuters' network.
+The agreement, among other things, involved delivery by Cantor of certain brokerage data relating to non-United States government bond and U.S. municipal bond brokerage transactions for transmittal over Reuters' network.
 The agreement also contemplated the joint development by Cantor and Reuters of an electronic trading system for certain transactions in non-United States government bonds.
 Cantor and Reuters did not develop this electronic trading system.
-In the arbitration, Reuters alleges that Cantor materially breached the agreement primarily by failing to provide non-screen, voice brokerage data concerning non-United States government bonds and U.S. municipal bonds that Reuters contends are subject to the agreement and fraud.
-Reuters is seeking to recover from Cantor amounts representing past payments for market data, the reimbursement of attorneys' fees and other damages.
-Cantor has denied Reuters' allegations that there has been any material breach of this agreement or fraud, and has asserted a breach of contract claim and various other counterclaims against Reuters, including claims for Reuters' failure since February 1997 to pay any of the money due Cantor for data under this agreement.
-In February 1997, Reuters unilaterally ceased making such payments to Cantor in connection with the dispute and in November 1999 stopped distributing Cantor's market data that was provided to Reuters.
+In the arbitration, Reuters alleges that Cantor materially breached the agreement primarily by failing to provide non-screen, voice brokerage data concerning non- United States government bonds and U.S. municipal bonds that Reuters contends are subject to the agreement.
+Cantor has denied Reuters' allegation that there has been any breach or material breach of this agreement and has asserted a breach of contract claim and various other counterclaims against Reuters, including claims for Reuters' failure since February 1997 to pay any of the money due Cantor for data under this agreement.

 Reuters has recently asserted that, in the event it prevails in the arbitration, it may be entitled to receive from Cantor, and possibly from us, revenues in respect of the sale, license, dissemination, delivery or other distribution of the data subject to this agreement.
 Reuters has also asserted that, if it loses the arbitration, it could still, at the conclusion of the arbitration, try to cure its multiple breaches and seek to have the agreement remain in effect.
-Cantor believes that it did not materially breach this agreement and believes that Reuters would not be entitled to (1) any of our revenues, even if Reuters prevailed in the arbitration or (2) cure its own breaches and cause the agreement to remain in effect, in the event Cantor prevails.
+Cantor believes that it did not breach or materially breach this agreement and believes that Reuters would not be entitled to (1) any of our revenues, even if Reuters prevailed in the arbitration or (2) cure its own breaches and cause the agreement to remain in effect, in the event Cantor prevails.
 As stated above, Reuters ceased making payments under this agreement in 1997 and has ceased distributing the data covered by the agreement.
 Cantor has notified Reuters that Cantor has terminated the agreement based on Reuters' material breaches.